jpe442/bubbleSwarm/README.md

 bubbleSort features:

-  - random bubble generation of various bubble-types to populate game screen
+  - random bubble generation of various clickable bubble-types to populate screen

   - stage-timer/display

   - score display

   - start, pause and restart buttons

   - an About modal describing basic rules

 ## Wireframes

 The game consists of one main view primarilycomprised of a dashboard and game screen.
-The dashboard has buttons to (a) start a new game (b) pause the game or (c)bring up the About page modal to view the game rules.
+The dashboard has buttons to (a) start a new game (b) pause the game, or (c) call up the About page modal to view the game rules.
 Once the timer finishes counting, points are calculated and either the game is over or the next stage begins.

+Wireframe here...